Soft84

 affect your next keypress will also be displayed here.

-- file-system buttons (blue)
+- variable buttons (blue)

 - This area is a horizontally-scrollable list of the contents of the